 Choose who to work with – Research the different ways of finding a mortgage lender yourself by visiting your bank or building society or visiting on-line comparison websites.
 If you want independent advice though you are best to speak to an Independent Mortgage Broker such as True Cost Mortgages and we’ll do the work for you!

-Secure an Agreement in Principle – To make sure you have the best chance of securing a home you make an offer on, we suggest that you secure a mortgage Agreement in Principle (AIP).This will confirm in writing how much a lender will be prepared to lend you, subject to a full mortgage publication and underwriting.
+Secure an Agreement in Principle – To make sure you have the best chance of securing a home you make an offer on, we suggest that you secure a mortgage Agreement in Principle (AIP).This will confirm in writing how much a lender will be prepared to lend you, subject to a full mortgage publication.
 This AIP can then be used to confirm to the vendor your credit worthiness and that you are a serious buyer.

 The Full Mortgage Application -This can be the most time consuming part and some lender’s applications can be very detailed.
 Lenders will want full details of your employment or business, your existing loans or credit cards, bank account details and of course full details of the property you wish to buy.
 This is the first stage that any money is actually spent, as some lenders will also take a non-refundable “administration” fee at this stage and will want payment for the valuation fee as well.

 Underwriting – This is the most frustrating part as the timing of this varies from lender to lender!
 Firstly, the lender will check all the documentation you have sent them, (pay slips, bank statements, accounts, etc.), and they may also find some further information that they want clarification on.
 If your preparation has been right however, this stage can be very quick.

 Secondly, they will need to carry out their own valuation on the property (which you have paid for!), which will look at the overall condition and marketability of the property and then produce a valuation figure.